TrickyPells/cLASpy_T/docs/source/tutorials/tutorial1.rst

 Tutorial 1: Basic test
 =======================

 This first tutorial will guide you through testing the correct installation of |claspyt|.
 The tutorial assumes that the installation is clomplete and that the *venv* is operational.
 If this is not the case, see :doc:`/install/install`.

 Explore Dataset
 ---------------
 Using point cloud visualization software such as `CloudCompare`_, open the :file:`Test/Orne_20130525.las` file in the |claspyt| root directory.
 You should see something like this:

 .. image:: CC_Orne_20130525.png
     :width: 600

 .. note::

-  This point cloud is too light (only 50,000 points) to correspond to a real use case, but it's still useful for quickly testing that |claspyt| works.
+  This point cloud is too light (only 50,000 points) to correspond to a real use case, but it's useful to test that |claspyt| works.

 To create an automatic classification model, different types of data are required.
 These are **labels**, which identify the class to which each point belongs, and **features**, which describe each point.

 Labels
 ~~~~~~
 Labels are contained in the **'Target'** scalar field.
 You can view these labels by selecting the point cloud :file:`Orne_20130525.las`, then in :command:`Scalar Fields`, scroll down and select **'Target'**.
 You see 9 classes, from 0 to 8 as follow:

 1. Water